A Racist White Supresident, Still Supported By a Majority of White Americans

 Watching the video, I knew I was dead wrong.
-As the campaign went forward, the ugly behavior at Trump rallies confirmed it, as did the violent attacks by Trump supporters against people of color and liberals.
+As the campaign reached its end, the ugly behavior at Trump rallies confirmed it, as did the violent attacks by Trump supporters against people of color and liberals.
 Three weeks after the election, alt-right white supremacists gathered in Washington to celebrate Trump’s win.
 One of their leaders, Richard Spencer declared, “Hail Trump!
 Hail our people!
 Hail victory!”
 Video showed audience members giving the Nazi salute.

 Trump’s declaration that there were “very fine people” among the white supremacist marchers at Charlottesville advanced the relationship.

 Then there was the ugly blow-up over the death in Niger of U.S. Army sergeant La David Johnson, the characterization of African nations as “shithole” countries, and the reference to former staffer Omarosa Manigault Newman as a “lowlife” and a “dog” — all reinforcing that white racists had a friend in the White House.

 There has been Trump’s repeated efforts to undermine the rights of voters of color.

 There also has been Trump’s exhortations to law enforcement officers to treat suspects more violently.